chadm9/Connect-4/README.md

             return currentValue;
         }

-        //If no moves remain, and no one has won, the game is tied. if (availableMoves.length === 0) {
+        //If no moves remain, and no one has won, the game a tie. if (availableMoves.length === 0) {
             return 0;
         }